 Looking for unique and wacky seed varieties?
 There are over 100 varieties of pumpkin seeds.
 The trouble, is most seed manufacturers carry only a limited number of the most common varieties.
 While most seed companies carry abut 3-6 varieties, Livingston Seed Company markets the largest variety we've ever seen.
 They offer about twenty varieties, including: Jaradale(a blue pumpkin) Red Warty, Peanut, Howden, Cinderella, and many more.
 More on Livingston Seed Company

-The Focus right now is upon seed selection.
-All to soon, we will turn our attention to germination of the seeds we are now acquiring, and preparing your patch for this year's crop of big and beautiful pumpkins.
+The Focus right now is about to turn from seed acquisition to seed germination.
 Will you directly sow pumpkin seeds into the garden?
 Or, will you start them indoors?
-Early starts are better begun indoors, where temperature and soil moisture can be best controlled.
+Early starts are best begun indoors, where temperature and soil moisture can be best controlled.
 For bigger varieties, like the Atlantic Giant, we absolutely encourage you to start your plants indoors.
 Providing bottom heat with a germination mat is also recommended.
 It results in faster and more successful seed germination.
+More on Seed Germination